Macrometacorp/docs/docs/search/search-examples/token-search-example.md

 title: Full-Text Token Search
 ---

-When searching strings it is highly useful to search for tokens in full-text which can occur in any order.
-Text Analyzers tokenize the full-text strings so that each token can get indexed separately.
-There are two ways for searching for tokens called Token search and Phrase search.
-While the former is described in this section the latter is presented in Section 2.5.
+You can search for tokens in full-text occurring in any order.
+The searched words must be contained in the source string.

-This approach searches for token which can appear in any order.
-The words that are searched for has to be contained in the source string.
-First, a text analyzer view has to be defined via invoking a cURL command as follows:
+Use the following cURL example to add an identity analyzer to an existing search view.
+In this example, we use the search view `sample_view`.

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/Hotels/_api/search/view' \